 Reusing and Recycling Servers

-There is a constant turn over in our server pool, and most servers just get reused by re-allocation to new customers, but after about three years it becomes economically and environmentally unsound to "sweat the asset".
-At this point, we recycle the server hardware.
+There is a constant turn over in our server pool, and most servers just get reused by re-allocation to new customers, but after about four years it becomes economically and environmentally unsound to "sweat the asset".
+At this TechRecycle for WEEE compliant disposal.

-We encourage staff to commute in an environmentally-friendly fashion, mainly by virtue of providing them with electric bicycles free of charge.
-We also use intelligent logistics to avoid multiple transport journeys whenever possible, for example by having the data centre pre-stocked with servers and only transporting servers in batches of 5-10 whenever practical.
+We encourage staff to commute in an environmentally-friendly fashion, mainly by virtue of providing them with a free shuttle-bus service from Guildford to Dunsfold.
+We also have a cycle to work scheme.
+We also use intelligent logistics to avoid multiple transport journeys whenever possible.

 More Than Words